-Listen to CEO of Engage3, Ken Ouimet, discuss the science powering Price Image Management.
+Listen to the Founder of Engage3, Ken Ouimet, discuss the science powering Price Image Management.
 Using Harry Markowitz’s Nobel Prize-winning research on the Efficient Frontier, you can boil down your pricing strategy to how much risk you are willing to take (Price Image) for a given return (Profitability).

 The following is a transcript of the audio podcast: